Code-Institute-Submissions/CobraKai/README.md

 * When testing the social media icons, I clicked on them and they opened up the corresponding social media platform on a new page which is what I expected to happen so I knew that they worked.

 * I tested my HTML using the validator and initially there was an issue with a child element.
 [This](assets/images/htmlvalidator.png) was fixed as I had put the li and ul element in the wrong way and when this was fixed the issue was resolved.
 The HTML passed the [validator](assets/images/htmlvalidatorpass.png).
 I tested each page of my website in the HTML validator.
-The [gallery] , [signup](assets/images/signuphtmlvalidator.png) , [timetable](assets/images/timetablehtmlvalidator.png)
+The [gallery] *******, [signup](assets/images/signuphtmlvalidator.png) , [timetable](assets/images/timetablehtmlvalidator.png) can be seen.

 * My [CSS](assets/images/CSSvalidator.png) passed all the tests using the [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator).